How to Fix Git Merge Conflicts: Step-by-Step Guide With Examples

 git rebase --abort

-Rebase is powerful but rewrites history — never rebase commits that have already been pushed to a shared remote branch without coordinating with your team.
+Important: Rebase rewrites history.
+Never rebase commits that have already been pushed to a shared branch without coordinating with your team.

 Read both versions before editing.
-Understand what each developer was trying to accomplish.
-Many conflicts are resolved incorrectly because the developer just picked one version without understanding the other's intent.
+Understand what each developer was trying to do.
+I've seen conflicts resolved incorrectly because someone just picked one version without understanding the other's intent.

 Test after resolving.
-Always run your tests after resolving conflicts.
-A syntactically correct resolution can still introduce logical bugs if you combined two changes incorrectly.
+Always run your tests.
+A syntactically correct resolution can still introduce logical bugs if you combined changes wrong.

 git log -p src/auth/login.js